 Uniting the sciences

 Today, under the leadership of Robert J. Zimmer, the University’s 13th president, UChicago continues to evolve.
-Gothic architecture has made room for modern gems like the Charles M. Harper Center, home to the Graduate School of Business, and the Reva and David Logan Center for the Arts.
+Gothic architecture has made room for modern gems like the Charles M. Harper Center, home to the University of Chicago Booth School of Business, and the Reva and David Logan Center for the Arts.
 And the 400,000-square-foot Gordon Center for Integrative Science, which opened in 2006, can house 800 scientists, researchers, and students.

 But amid this physical change, UChicago’s interdisciplinary approach to world-changing research and an insatiable commitment to inquiry continue, demonstrated in its partnerships with the Argonne and Fermi national laboratories, its world-class Medical Center, its tradition of accomplishment in economic research, its dedication to social services and community growth, and the many accomplishments of its faculty, researchers, and students.

 Harper articulated his hope and vision for the University of Chicago at the very first faculty meeting in 1892, saying: “The question before us is how to become one in spirit, not necessarily in opinion.”